Emilee, could you please introduce yourself?

 History was not really my strong suit originally, but in high school I had a really great teacher that just made things click.
 I ended up choosing history as a major during my second year, and I realized I was really interested in anything history.
 The professors at CSUSM definitely made learning fun and I loved the challenges posed by deep historical analysis.
 I matured I realized the invaluable skills that come with studying history: inquiry, investigation, research, writing, argumentation (I always loved a good argument!).
 I am continuing to find new skills or ways to better my skills and apply history in a lot of what I do.
 For my undergrads, I always include a lesson on why studying history, and developing these skills, is vital to their future careers and to being good, informed citizens.

-What was it like to complete an MA here?
-Experience working with her faculty advisors?
+What was it like to complete an M.A. here?
+What was your experience working with faculty

 CSUSM's M.A. program is not huge, but that that worked to a great advantage for me.
 The relationships that you build with your professors, even if you have them for one seminar, is aided by the fact that our groups tended to be very small and therefore very constructive.
 This also meant that everyone had to have a voice, something that I didn't really exercise in my undergrad.
 As for the classes, I somewhat front loaded my M.A.: by the end of my first year I had completed 21 units.
 This was a lot, but when it got down to the writing process, it gave me a lot more time to dedicate to my thesis.
 The classes are hard, but that's because they're quality!
 I was exposed to a thousand different ways of thinking, writing, and researching because of the kinds of classes that the M.A. program offers.